jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

 // }
 ```

-### ValidationRequest
+### RequestValidationRequest
 ```
-// ValidationRequest initiates the validation of a contact method message ValidationRequest {
+// RequestValidationRequest initiates the validation of a contact method message RequestValidationRequest {
   // Contact information to validate (email, phone in future) ContactInfo contact_info = 1;